 I actually haven’t bought the set I’m wearing on my wedding day yet, but I am going to try my dress on again this week (I purchased a sample off the rack about nine months ago, so it’s time to start thinking alterations), and I’m giving some thought to what other qualities — besides comfort — I want my wedding undergarments to have.

 First of all, I want my lingerie to be invisible.
 That means no panty lines, no bra lines, no random seams or ridges beneath the gown, no visible bra bands, etc. My gown has a low back which means most bra options (strapless, bustier, longline, etc.) are a no-go.
 I tried on my dress braless, and had no issues with the fit or lift (the structure of the dress is very supportive), so there’s a very good chance I’ll be braless on my wedding day (scandal!).

 Blinged out panties with the word ‘bride’ in Swarovski crystals aren’t really my thing either, so as far as my lower half goes, I’m leaning towards a basic pair of lace boyshorts in white, ivory, or cream.
 I love the idea of being able to wear my wedding day knickers as everyday knickers later on without feeling awkward or needing an excuse to dress up (because strapless bras and shapewear aren’t exactly everyday go-to items for me).

 Looking back at this article, I just realized this all sounds really unimpressive for a wedding day.
-There’s no high-end, luxury brands.
+There are no high-end, luxury brands.
 No fancy, expensive lace or special occasion items.
 Just more of what I wear everyday, albeit in a different color palette.
 Because the truth is, the honest-to-goodness last thing I want to think about on the happiest day of my life is my underwear.